Everything you need to know about home charging

 For some EV drivers, such as those with Plug-In Hybrid Electric Vehicles (PHEV) with a small range 30-50km, the standard portable charger that comes with the vehicle may be enough to cover their needs.
 These trickle chargers can plug into a 10amp or 15amp home socket, and will very slowly charge the car over a full night (8-12 hours).

 For current fully electric vehicles with bigger batteries, a portable charger may get the job done but will require a significant amount of time just to top up a small percentage.

 Why do I need a specific home charger?

 The reality is 80-90% of EV charging is done at home overnight during off-peak times when electricity prices and demand on the grid is at it’s lowest.
 When you wake up in the morning you want there to be a fully charged EV to kick start your day and not a half-charged EV that will give you range anxiety in the middle of the day.
 Therefore finding the right charging station for your home is extremely important.

 A specific level 2 electric vehicle charger would be the ideal solution for home charging applications.
-Take the EO Mini Home for example.
-It’s a 7kW charging station that can charge your EV from 0-100% in about 5 hours and provide you with approximately 40km of range per hour of charge.
+Take the Ocular IQ Solar as an example.
+The 7kW model charging station that can charge your EV from 0-100% in about 5 hours and provide you with approximately 40km of range per hour of charge.

-For people who have a Tesla and are after a bit more speed, the EO Universal is the perfect Tesla home charger.
-The EO Universal offers a whopping 22kW of power that can provide 120km of range per hour of charge.
+For people who have a Tesla and are after a bit more speed, the Ocular IQ Solar is also available in a 22kW model offering a whopping 22kW of power that can provide 120km of range per hour of charge.

 Installing a home EV charger